- Do you need an easy way to keep your dog busy?

 Make mealtimes s fun by ditching the bowel and do things like scattering the food or playing find it.

 - The Muffin Tin Game

-This is a great game of hiding and seeks and ideal for scent hounds that like to sniff.
+This is a great game of hiding and seeks and is ideal for scent hounds that like to sniff.
 Easy to set up with some basic equipment.
-No Special Skills required
+No Special Skills are required.

 - Dog Toys from Socks

 Some fun and challenging games that are easy to make out of old socks

 This game is based on 3 bottles with dog treats in them, and the dog has to work out how to spin the bottle at the right speed.

 - Quick and Easy Games